FaydSpeare/vihar-tls/ROADMAP.md

 - enforce same cipher suite selected by server for session resumption
 - enforce ems is the same for resumption
-- the above as well as fragment length can probably be combined in a nice way

 - Proper ClientKeyExchange handling